gatsbyjs/gatsby/docs/docs/gatsby-starters.md

   - Focus on big images (with [gatsby-image](https://using-gatsby-image.gatsbyjs.org/))
   - Dark Theme with HeroPatterns Header
-  - CSS Grid and Styled Components
+  - CSS Grid and Emotion
   - One-Page layout with sub-pages for projects
   - Easily configurable
   - React Overdrive transitions
-  - Create your projects in Markdown
+  - Create your projects in Markdown (automatic import of images)
   - And other good stuff (SEO, Offline Support, WebApp Manifest Support)

 - [gatsby-starter-portfolio-bella](https://github.com/LeKoArts/gatsby-starter-portfolio-bella)